Milkmange/genos-A-tool-to-generate-custom-wordlists-from-files-and-URLs/readme.md

 # Genos 🤖

-Genos is a Python tool to generate a wordlists from files and URLs.
+Genos is a Python tool to generate custom wordlists from files and URLs.

 ### Installation 🚀